-How to Make a Mineralizing Toothpaste
+How to Make a Charcoal Toothpaste

-A Weston Price theory is that a lack of fat-soluble vitamins and minerals in your diet and eating phytates (from seeds, grains, nuts and legumes) your body chemistry gets out of whack which results in your body pulling minerals from your bones and teeth.
+A Weston Price theory is that a lack of fat-soluble vitamins and minerals in your diet and eating phytates (from seeds, grains, nuts, and legumes) your body chemistry gets out of whack which results in your body pulling minerals from your bones and teeth.

-I’ve been exploring some natural dentistry options for myself and one of the suggestions I read was to use a remineralizing toothpaste.
+I’ve been exploring some natural dentistry options for myself and one of the suggestions I read was to use remineralizing tooth powder.
 Because I can’t find one locally, and the options online are rather expensive, I decided to learn how to make charcoal toothpaste myself.